 The legendary American brand has just started selling its new member of the Trainmaster line.
-Called Ball Trainmaster Eternity (ref.
-NM2080D-LJ-SL), this is one is claimed to be one of the thinnest automatic watches in Ball’s whole model range.
-Although the stainless steel case of the Eternity looks very similar to bodies of other Trainmaster watches (namely, the Ball Trainmaster One Hundred Twenty that was released a couple of months ago,) it is in fact slightly refreshed in order to make the timekeeper both slimmer and more comfortable on a wrist.
+Ther Ball Trainmaster Eternity (ref.
+NM2080D-LJ-SL) is claimed to be one of the thinnest self-winding watches in Ball’s whole model range.
+Although the stainless steel case of the Eternity looks similar to bodies of other Trainmasters (namely, the Trainmaster One Hundred Twenty that was released a couple of months ago,) it is in fact slightly refreshed in order to make the timekeeper both slimmer and more comfortable on a wrist.

-To be frank, I do not really like the setting crown, which, to yours truly, seems to be completely out of whack with the rest of the body, but that’s just my personal opinion, nothing more.
+To be frank, I do not like the setting crown, which, to yours truly, seems to be completely out of whack with the rest of the body, but that’s just my personal opinion, nothing more.
 Also, while I am at it, I must admit that the thin notched part of the crown gives me the shivers: you can cut your finger with this thing!
 Well, okay: exaggeration.

 Of course, what will make this watch a bestseller is its gorgeous dial, which is available both silver-toned and, um, anthracite (?)

 I don’t know how Ball Watches officially calls the motif that they use to decorate the dial, but it looks absolutely beautiful and you won’t easily find another timekeeper that would feature such an exquisitely decorated face.

-By the way, since the new Ball Trainmaster Eternity is powered by a standard ETA 2836 self-winding movement, it is capable of indicating not only the usual hours, minutes, seconds and date, but also displays current day of week, which makes it even more useful.
+By the way, since the new Ball Trainmaster Eternity is powered by a standard ETA 2836 self-winding movement, it is capable of indicating not only the usual hours, minutes, seconds and date but also displays the current day of the week, which makes it even more useful.

-As usual, the company wants very reasonable amount of money for its new product charging only $2000 for a version on an alligator leather strap with a steel buckle, and $2100 for a watch on a stainless steel bracelet.
+As usual, the company wants a reasonable amount of money for its new product charging only $2000 for a version on an alligator leather strap with a steel buckle, and $2100 for a watch on a stainless steel bracelet.

-If you search for a dressy and affordable “Swiss Made” timekeeper that combines elegance of design with unsurpassed legibility both in broad daylight and at night, you should definitely take a look at this one.
+If you search for a dressy and affordable “Swiss Made” timekeeper that combines the elegance of design with unsurpassed legibility both in broad daylight and at night, you should definitely take a look at this one.

 Photos: Ball Watches